stacey-w-taylor/synapseDocs/_articles/doi.md

 }
 </style>

 A Digital Object Identifier (DOI) is a persistent identifier assigned to uniquely identify a digital object.
 A DOI is defined by a digital location like a URL and a description of the object.
 This description includes attribution and a creation or publication date.
 Creating and assigning a new DOI is commonly known as "minting".
-Minting a DOI for things in Synapse allow you to reference them when used elsewhere, such as in a publication or on an external website.
+Minting a DOI for things in Synapse allows you to reference them when used elsewhere, such as in a publication or on an external website.

 DOIs are available in Synapse for Projects, Files, Folders, Tables, and Views.
 DOIs that are for objects stored in Synapse have a prefix of `doi:10.7303`.
 They are then followed by the Synapse ID of the object being linked to, such as `syn2580853`, which is a Synapse project.
 The DOI `doi:10.7303/syn2580853` can be represented as a URL, [https://doi.org/10.7303/syn2580853](https://doi.org/10.7303/syn2580853), which automatically redirects to the associated Synapse Project, the [AMP-AD Knowledge Portal](https://www.synapse.org/#!Synapse:syn2580853).

-If the DOI is being minted for a specific version of something, the URL will have ".xx" appended to it, as that indicates the version.
+DOIs can be minted for specific versions of Files, Tables, and Views.
+When minting a DOI for a version, the synID and URL will have ".xx" appended to it, where "xx" indicates the version number (for example,  `10.7303/syn3539963.2`).
+If a new version is created, a new DOI will also need to be created to reference the new version.

 ## Minting DOIs